-The enclosure set up a pet reptile will spend its life in is arguably one of the most crucial decisions you must make when bringing a reptile home.
+The right enclosure setup, in which your pet reptile will spend its life, is arguably one of the most crucial decisions you must make when bringing a reptile home.

-Wood such as oak, dogwood, tuliptree, maple, and crepe myrtle has historically been one of the simplest and most versatile materials to work with because it is accessible and forgiving.
+Wood such as oak, dogwood, tuliptree, maple, and crepe myrtle has historically been one of the simplest and most versatile materials to work with because they are accessible and forgiving.

-But with changing times and sustainability issues of wood, High-density polyethylene (HDPE) is also becoming popular for reptile enclosures, a highly versatile thermoplastic material.
+But with changing times and sustainability issues of the wood, High-density polyethylene (HDPE) is also becoming popular for reptile enclosures.

-No matter what material you choose to DIY build (or buy) your reptile enclosures, it’s highly recommended that you select only a reptile-safe paint for both the material’s longevity and your reptile’s health.
+No matter what material you choose for your reptile enclosures, it’s highly recommended that you select only a reptile-safe paint when it’s time to refinish them and make them look new.

 Paints NOT to Use for Reptile Homes

-Be extra careful when using spray paint, as it is more likely to chip and leave small pieces of pigment on the bedding of your tank.
+Also, be extra careful when using an aerosol enamel-based spray paint can, as it is more likely to chip and leave small pieces of pigment on the bedding of your tank after drying.

 Safe Practices When Using Paint for Your Reptile Enclosure

-While no paint and wood sealant available is 100% VOC-free, there are still a few varieties that contain significantly fewer VOCs, are eco-friendly, and are considered safe for reptiles at your home.
+Keep in mind that no paint and wood sealant available on the market is 100% VOC-free.
+But there are still a few varieties that contain significantly fewer VOCs, are eco-friendly, and are considered safe for reptiles at your home.

-If you can not find those non-toxic, strictly safe reptile paints or have budget issues (yes, they can be expensive), you can use the paints with VOCs by following specific safety tips and guidelines.
+If you can not find those non-toxic, strictly safe reptile paints or have budget issues (yes, they can be expensive), you can use the paint products with VOCs by following specific safety tips and guidelines…

 1- Move Your Reptile to a Safer Place